aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 Checks the availability of the latest versions of your required packages

-Installs the latest versions of your packages, as restricted by the package version in the composer.json file, by downloading the package files into the vendor directory. (see section on package versioning scheme below).
+Installs the latest versions of your packages, as restricted by the package version in the composer.json file, by downloading the package files into the vendor directory. (see section on package versioning scheme below in the Composer.json structure section).

 Updates composer.lock to store the installed packages version by writing all of the packages and the exact versions of them that it downloaded to the composer.lock file, locking the project to those specific versions